 Correct “Posture” versus Dynamic “Acture”

-When I first started using the term dynamic stability to describe the fluid relationship with gravity that is the birthright of all land mammals, I soon discovered the term was not as original as I hoped!
-Of course I am by no means the only movement teacher using this term as a metaphor for well-organised self-use.
+When I first started using the term ‘dynamic stability’ to describe the fluid relationship with gravity that is the birthright of all land mammals, I soon discovered the term was not as original as I hoped – of course it turns out I am by no means the only movement teacher using this term as a metaphor for well-organised self-use.

-If you look for information about good posture on the net it is easy to get the idea that it is something you are required to achieve and maintain by conscious effort; in fact the muscles that stabilise our skeleton to keep us upright–in defiance of gravity–do so with no sense of effort, whereas the muscles whose main purpose is to organise us for more conscious activity–lifting, manoeuvring, running, for example–work with less efficiency, and tire quite quickly, if they are engaged in a futile struggle with gravity for which they are poorly evolved.
+If you go looking for information about good posture on the net it is easy to get the idea that it is something you are required to achieve and maintain by conscious effort; in fact when we are ‘well organised’ the muscles that stabilise our skeleton, keeping us upright in defiance of gravity, do so with no sense of effort, whereas the muscles whose main purpose is to organise us for more conscious activity – lifting, manoeuvring, running, for example – work with less efficiency, and tire quite quickly when they are engaged in a futile struggle with gravity for which they are poorly evolved.

-Moshe Feldenkrais–an engineer by training–did not like the rigid connotations of the word “posture”.
-He coined the term “acture” and describe having good acture as being able to “move in any direction without preparation”.
+Moshe Feldenkrais – an engineer by training but a judo master by experience – did not like the rigid connotations of the word “posture”.
+He coined the alternative term “acture”, and describe having good acture as being able to ‘move in any direction without preparation’.

 A quick ‘Awareness Experiment’ for you to try

 First, come to standing, and lock your knees – by which I mean, move your knees backwards until they cannot go any further in that direction (for many people this is a habitual standing position).

 …did you notice that you had to unlock your knees first?
 This act of preparation could waste vital seconds when escaping from a swift-footed predator.
 The most obvious advantage of our bipedal stance is the availability of our hands for the many manual activities we engage in, but do not discount the survival value of the speed with which we as a species are able to turn tail, and run!